llima3000/serverless-aspnet-donet-cognito/README.md

 ## Build and monitor a secure Serverless app powered by AspNetCore WebApp with Amazon Cognito and x-Ray

 In this workshop you'll deploy a serverless web application based on AspNetCore that leverages the Amazon Cognito Hosted UI for sign-up and sign-in.
 During the sign-in process, the AspNetCore application receives the JWT token from Amazon Cognito, processed by the standard DotNetCore OpenIdConnect library.
-The AspNetCore of this workshop uses [Razor Pages](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/) for processing the views.
-The AspNetCore will interface with serverless dotnet backend via a RESTful web service call.
-The backened RESTful API is exposed via Amazon API Gateway, which is integrated with the same Amazon Cognito that issued the JWT token for the AspNetCore, for authentication enforcement.
+The AspNetCore will interface with a serverless dotnet backend via a RESTful web service call.
+The backened RESTful API is exposed via Amazon API Gateway, which is integrated with the same Amazon Cognito that issued the JWT token for the AspNetCore, hence providing authentication enforcement/seamless integration.

 See the diagram below for a depiction of the complete architecture.